firefox-devtools/debugger/README.md

 yarn start
 ```

-After the debugger is setup, you can:

-* practice [debugging the debugger][first-activity]
+#### Next Steps

-* claim an [up for grabs][up-for-grabs] issues
+* Claim an [up for grabs][up-for-grabs] issues
+* Do our getting started activity [debugging the debugger][first-activity]
-* read the [app overview][app-overview] or [contributing][contributing] guidelines
+* Read the [app overview][app-overview] or [contributing][contributing] guidelines
-* watch a [screencast][getting-started-screencast]
+* Watch a [video][getting-started-screencast] on contributing to the Debugger.
-* have a [look at the features and products page][tracking] to track what we're working on
+* Go to the [features[tracking] board to see what we're working on

 ### Getting Involved

 This is an open source project and we would love your help.
 We have prepared a [CONTRIBUTING][contributing] guide to help you get started.

+If this is your first PR or you're not sure where to get started,
+say hi in [slack][slack] and a team member would be happy to mentor you.

 We strive for collaboration with [mutual respect for each other][contributing].
 Mozilla also has a set of [participation guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/) which goes into greater detail specific to Mozilla employees and contributors.

 ### Discussion